11 Great Bands That Time Forgot (Updated for May 2024)

 Final Thoughts

-We hope you gave some of these videos a spin and enjoyed what you heard!
+I hope you gave some of these videos a spin and enjoyed what you heard!
 That’s what it’s all about, after all.
 Can you think of other great bands that time forgot?
-We will certainly have missed out on some other lost gems, so please let us in on the secret!
-Leave a comment or a link below and spread the gospel of your favourite under-represented music!
+I will certainly have missed out on some other lost gems, so please let me in on the secret!
+Spread the gospel of your favourite under-represented music!

 Here are some similar articles you might like